pizslacker/c-examples/amigaos/README.md

 This folder contains instructions on setting up C cross-development in Linux for AmigaOS and sample source-code + m68k binaries.

+You will need LHA to uncompress the Amiga-specific archives (*.lha).

 ## AmigaOS - C cross-development requirements

 The following packages are required to set up a cross-compiler environment for AmigaOS on Linux.